Of Things Expected and Unexpected

 Oh, how beautiful!

-Your eyes behind your veil are doves" (Song of Sol.
-4:1).
+Your eyes behind your veil are doves" (Song of Solomon 4:1).

 She was very beautiful and the moment was grand, but I did not cry.
 I can only think it is because—quite simply—I was enjoying the moment.
 I was not so overwhelmed that emotion overtook me.
 No, I was sober and aware of both the gravity and wonder of the moment—but I did not cry.
 I saw her walking towards me and thought;